-Books That Celebrate Women
+Books About Strong Women

 Malala Yousafzai is the youngest recipient of the Nobel Peace Prize.
 In 2012, she spoke up for her right to an education and was shot by the Taliban.
 Luckily, she survived and has since become a source of inspiration and a champion for girls’ right to education.

-2. “My Beloved World” by Sonia Sotomayor
+by Sonia Sotomayor

 Sonia Sotomayor is only the third woman to be a Supreme Court Justice and the first Hispanic woman to sit on the bench.
 Sonia Sotomayor’s life will surely inspire you.
 Overcoming poverty and adversity, Justice Sotomayor grew up in the projects in the Bronx, attended some of the most prestigious schools and now sits on the Highest Court of the land, making her the third woman to be a Supreme Court Justice and the first Hispanic woman to sit on the bench.
 This Puerto Rican has sure made her community proud… Can you say WEPA???